Azure/reddog-hybrid-arc/docs/quickstart.md

     * Switch to the `infra` directory
     * Make a copy of the `config.json.example` file and name it `config.json`
     * Edit the values in the new file.
 You must add the `subscription_id`, `tenant_id`, and pick a `rgNamePrefix`
+    * If you change the `branchName`, use all lowercase, no spaces, dashes, or underscores

         ```
         {